tmtxt/tmtxt.github.com/_drafts/2023-08-17-lets-build-product-instead-of-software-part-1.md

 becomes a high quality one.

 A better product, of course, helps generating better revenue.
 By providing what the customers need, you can attract new clients, retain the existing ones longer and reduce the churn rate.
+Once you got the money, you can even throw away some crappy modules that you made and buy another solution.
+That is really important to keep in mind and is cruelly how the business works.

 > “Start with the customer experience and work backwards to the technology.
 You can’t start with the technology and try to figure out where you’re gonna try to sell it” - Steve Jobs